wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.16 =
+*  Fix: re VFREEBUST - Changes to the freebusy text were not saving, kept reverting to blank or the red cross.
+It will now update.
+If blanked out then the text found in the ics file will be used 'Busy' and translated if translation text is available.
+*  Fix: a situation that most of you will never ever use - the pretty printing of the WKST ina recurrence rule (eg in the testing list type 10)

 = Version 4.15 =
 *  Better Checking for empty data sets in calendar formats, before trying to do array multi sort